 You can certainly run tests on how often to blog by watching your analytics, and seeing how posts are being responded to.
 If in-depth bi-weekly posts are more shared than shorter daily posts, you might take that into consideration.
 Also watch your traffic patterns, your comments and any other metrics that are important to you.

 For more on tracking the progress of your content through analytics, check out this post on Google Analytics social reports.

 How to Fill the Calendar

 Now that you have a good handful of topics, you can start filling in the days of the calendar.
-Digital calendars are easily sharable with key people across your company, but I like to start with a good old-fashioned oversized paper calendar.
+Digital calendars are easily shareable with key people across your company, but I like to start with a good old-fashioned oversized paper calendar.

-This offers plenty of room to brainstorm, cross things off with a red pen, use Wite-Out and spill my coffee on, giving it more of a “Mad Men” feel.
+This offers plenty of room to brainstorm, cross things off with a red pen, use Wite-Out, and spill my coffee on, giving it more of a “Mad Men” feel.

 Here’s some tips on filling in the calendar:

-- Start penciling in your topics and be sure to coincide the days these topics are featured with any important internal timelines or upcoming events.
+- Start penciling in your topics, and be sure to coincide the days these topics are featured with any important internal timelines or upcoming events.

 - Designate “news” days within the schedule, and instead of planning the topic way ahead of time, wait to see what sort of conversations are happening leading up to that day.